COVID-19 Testing & Screening for Employers

 Color’s automated testing infrastructure was designed for large-scale, distributed workforce testing.
 We operate a high-capacity, CLIA-certified lab that processes tens of thousands of tests daily, averaging a 24-hour turnaround.1

-Population Health Surveillance
+Population Health Infrastructure

-Color’s integrated software is designed for population surveillance with access to real-time data, built-in privacy, and integrated workflows.
+Color’s integrated software is designed for population screening with access to real-time data, built-in privacy, and integrated workflows.
 Employees provide consent for testing and HIPAA authorization as part of the sign-up process, and data flows can be integrated with HR, occupational safety and health teams to trigger appropriate downstream actions if individuals receive a positive test result or to update workforce re-entry protocols.

 Experience & Expertise